 Although we have been working together in various contracting methods in some form of collaboration, the only hope is to take this approach to a more intimate level.
-We believe by mutually developing project execution methods by disciple or work groups, we can then identify best practice of all team members and eliminate waste.
+We believe in mutually developing project execution methods by disciple or work groups, we can then identify best practice of all team members and eliminate waste.
 This reduces our collective cost and drives efficiency.
 We see the most effective contracting method to be cost plus fee (open book) with incentives.
-We would suggest working in these areas to develop this concept is:
+We would suggest working in these areas to develop this concept:

 - Project Management Plan

 - Project Controls/Information Management/Lean

 - Industrial Relations Plan

 - Risk Management Plan

 In order for us to be successful in these areas of collaboration, it is important if not essential for us to have the following principles guide us.